-Why significant

-At 30 June 2024, the Group's consolidated statement of financial position includes property, plant and equipment of \$969.4 million and intangible assets and goodwill of \$314.6 million, collectively representing 66% of total assets as disclosed in Note 2.2.

-The Group performs an annual impairment assessment of its property, plant and equipment, intangible assets and goodwill for all identified Cash Generating Units ("CGUs").

-The assessment of the carrying value of property, plant and equipment, intangible assets and goodwill incorporated significant judgement and was inherently subjective based on conditions existing at balance date including;

-- Future cash flow assumptions; - Discount rate and terminal growth rate assumptions; and - Sensitivities applied to the impairment test.
+Why significant Но w our audit addressed the key audit matter At 30 June 2024, the Group's consolidated statement of financial conjunction with our valuation specialists, our audit ocedures included the following: position includes property, plant and equipment of \$969.4 million and intangible assets and goodwill of \$314.6 million, collectively representing 66% of total assets as disclosed in Note 2.2. • Assessed the identification of the CGUs where impairment testing is performed, taking into consideration the levels at which Management monitors business performance and the interdependency of cash flows The Group performs an annual impairment assessment of its property, plant and equipment, intangible assets and goodwill for all identified Cash • Assessed whether the forecast cash flows, used in the impairment testing model, were consistent with the most recent Board approved cash flow forecasts Generating Units ("CGUs").
+Performed a comparison to the Group's historical The assessment of the carrying value of property, plant and equipment, trading performance when considering future cashflow assumptions intangible assets and goodwill incorporated significant judgement and was inherently subjective based on conditions existing at balance date including; • Assessed other key assumptions such as discount rates and growth rates with reference to publicly available information on comparable companies in the industry and markets in which the Group operates Future cash flow assumptions; • Performed earnings multiples cross checks in Discount rate and terminal growth rate assumptions; and comparison with other comparable businesses to assess the output of impairment testing models Sensitivities applied to the • Tested the mathematical accuracy of the impairment models impairment test.